25 Things You Didn’t Know About Studying Medicine

 5. Becoming a doctor is not a good strategy to become rich

 Surgeons and doctors in affluent communities are a very small segment of the medical population.
 Generally, you’ll be comfortable, but you won’t be rich, especially if you calculate what you make per hour.
-Your friends making the same salary will literally work half the hours you are.
+Your friends making the same salary will work half the hours you are.
 If getting rich is what you want, you should look to a different profession.

-6. You can’t practice part time.
+6. You can’t practice part-time.

 7. Many medical schools don’t allow students to work on the side

 If you are planning to work while studying to raise some money for school, you’ll be disappointed.
-Even if the school allows it, the demand of school work, deadlines and more will not allow you the time to work.
+Even if the school allows it, the demand for school work, deadlines and more will not allow you the time to work.

-8. More people Die from medical errors than from pilot errors
+8. More people die from medical errors than from pilot errors

 9. The Medical profession records the highest number of Depression and suicide rate

-May be it’s because they spend a great part of their lives saving lives without getting saved.
+Maybe it’s because they spend a great part of their lives saving lives without getting saved.
 Or the memories of medical errors or seeing patients suffer.
 Whatever the cause is, the sad reality is that the number of doctor suicides is more than twice that of the general population.

 10. Medical doctors are control freaks

 Due to the nature of the job, medical students must learn to control situations.
-The doctor should be the last person to freak out in case of emergency.
-How you handle stress is absolutely critical as a medical doctor.
+The doctor should be the last person to freak out in case of an emergency.
+How you handle stress is critical as a medical doctor.

 11. There are laws in many countries that prohibit Medical Practitioners from advertising